zoecastillo/getting_cleaning_data/README.md

 ## Getting and Cleaning Data Course Project

 The run_analysis.R script is designed to run within the UCI HAR Dataset folder.
-It expects the input files either within the same directory (features, activity_labels) or in subfolders called test and train.
+It expects the input files within the same directory (features, activity_labels) and in subfolders called test and train.
 The script uses the dplyr package which must be installed prior to running the script.
 The script runs automatically upon calling source("run_analysis.R").